xunit/xunit.net/site/docs/running-tests-in-parallel.md

 This instructs xUnit.net not run these two classes against each other in parallel.
 Our total run time now goes back to approximately 8 seconds, which indicates that the tests did indeed run one after another.

 > [!NOTE]
-> For more information on test collections, including the ability to use them to share text context, see <a href="shared-context">Shared Context</a>.
+> For more information on test collections, including the ability to use them to share text context, see [Shared Context](/docs/shared-context).

 #### Changing Default Behavior